jobinesh/cloud-native-applications/helidon-example-mp-kafka/README.md

 ## A Glance at the Implementation
 - ClassicKafkaMessageConsumer: This class contains the logic for listening to the Kafka topic.
 This class uses a custom annotation '@Startup' so that it gets instantiated on application start up.
 The annotation '@Startup' is provided by io.helidon.examples.mp.spi.StartupInitializerExtension class in this project.
 To learn more about this extension, read section '16.1.
 Creating an Extension' in https://docs.jboss.org/weld/reference/latest/en-US/html/extend.html
 - ClassicKafkaMessageProducer:  This class contains  the logic for publishing messages to the Kafka topic.
 It is used by GreetResource class.
-- GreetResource: This is the REST resource implemnetation used in this example.
-When updateGreeting method is called via REST PUT operation, the new greeting sent by cleint is sent to Kafka queue for consumption by the Kafka consumers
+- GreetResource: : This is the REST resource implementation used in this example.
+When updateGreeting method is called via REST PUT operation, the new greeting sent by client is sent to Kafka queue for consumption by the Kafka consumers
 - microprofile-config.properties: This config file holds the kafka configuration used in this example

 ## Exercising the Example